jstaf/onedriver/README.md

 # you can also just "ctrl-c" onedriver to unmount it
 ```

-A headless binary (no GUI) can be built with `make onedriver-headless`.
-If you don't know which target to build, this isn't the one for you (run
-`make` instead).
-When using the headless build, follow the text instructions
-in the terminal to perform first-time authentication to the Microsoft Graph
-API.
-Though it's not officially supported, the headless build should work on
-macOS, BSD, and even Windows as long as you have a variant of FUSE installed
-(for instance, OSXFUSE on macOS or libfuse on BSD).

 ### Running the tests

 The tests will write and delete files/folders on your onedrive account at the